Capacitor types: Electrolytic capacitors

 The large capacitance per unit volume of electrolytic capacitors make them valuable in relatively high-current and low-frequency electrical circuits, e.g. in power supply filters for decoupling unwanted AC components from DC power connections or as coupling capacitors in audio amplifiers, for passing or bypassing low-frequency signals and storing large amounts of energy.
 The relatively high capacitance value of an electrolytic capacitor combined with the very low ESR of the polymer electrolyte of polymer capacitors, especially in SMD styles, makes them a competitor to MLC chip capacitors in personal computer power supplies.

-Bipolar aluminum electrolytic capacitors (also called Non-Polarized capacitors) contain two anodized aluminium foils, behaving like two capacitors connected in series opposition.
+Bipolar aluminum electrolytic capacitors (also called Non-Polarized capacitors) contain two anodized aluminum foils, behaving like two capacitors connected in series opposition.

 Electrolytic capacitors for special applications include motor start capacitors, flashlight capacitors and audio frequency capacitors.